ash2q/into_madness/README.md

 The idea here is to have several stats but not so many that you can't keep up.
 Each stat should have a clear "if I focus on this, it could be a really good thing".

-* PATK -- physical attack damage
+* PATK -- physical attack damage.
 * PDEF -- physical damage reduction/defense
 * AGLT -- agility.
 How fast ENG is recharged, walk speed
 * FOCS -- focus.
-How fast CLR is recharged, cool down of weapon moves
+How fast CLR is recharged, parry damage
 * LUCK -- luck.

 # Player Aspects